A senior couple sits on a hillside.

 Tips to remember

-Watch for substance abuse
+Watch for substance misuse

 Losing a spouse is a devastatingly painful experience, and those survivors will have to learn to cope with their grief.
 Unfortunately, some seniors start self-medicating to numb their extreme emotions.
 Be sure to keep an eye on this and encourage healthy coping mechanisms.